 GVS: So, what do you think of the new government in Pakistan?

 Moussa: Let me seize this opportunity to extend my best wishes to Pakistan and the new leadership.
 Pakistan is a dear brother country to us and we wish you well.
 And I wish the new Prime Minister well in pulling Pakistan out of its problems.
 I hope also that the upcoming meeting with the Foreign Secretary and the Secretary of the State of USA and the high officials of the new team in Pakistan would produce something positive for Pakistan and take things in the right direction.

 GVS: There is a really tense relationship between Washington and Islamabad, and the new government has inherited those tensions.
-How would you advice the Prime Minister Imran Khan to deal with them?
+How would you advise the Prime Minister Imran Khan to deal with them?

-Moussa: I don’t think that I’m in a position to advice the Prime Minister Imran Khan, but I’m in the position to wish him luck!
+Moussa: I don’t think that I’m in a position to advise Prime Minister Imran Khan, but I’m in the position to wish him luck!